GoldieLeGenie/Dragon-quest-3HD2D-Randomizer/README.md

 -📝 Credits
 Developed by Goldie.
 Current version: v0.1.
-Feel free to report bugs or suggest improvements via GitHub Issues.
+Feel free to report bugs or suggest improvements via GitHub Issues or to my discord: goldiiie